neljson/Turtle-Trivia/README.md

 * Players can quit at any time by entering "quit" in the answer prompt.
 The remaining player will be notified that the other player has disconnected.
 * Players will be notified of invalid responses and prompted to enter again
 * After each round of questions, the server will broadcast the current game score of each player as well as the correct answer to the previous question
+* A timer of 20 seconds is given to each player to answer.
+Failure to answer question within 20 seconds will result in an automatic loss of that round.
 * Upon a win or tie, each player will be notified of the winner.
 * Game will prompt each player if they wish to play again.
 * If both players consent, game will restart.